durandaltheta/hermesconcurrencyengine/README.md

 Generate `Doxygen` documentation to see more for `hce` coroutine creation.

 ## Starting the Framework
-To initialize the framework user code is responsible for calling `hce::initialize()` and holding onto the resulting `std::unique_ptr`.
+To initialize the framework user code is responsible for calling `hce::initialize()` and holding onto the resulting `std::unique_ptr<hce::lifecycle>`.
 The returned pointer should stay in scope until all other `hce` operations have completed and joined. `hce::initialize()` can accept a `hce::lifecycle::config` object, providing a variety of options to configure the framework before it starts.
 Generate the `doxygen` documentation to see more.

 Here are some of the most important high level operations (all of which rely on `hce::lifecycle` staying in existence):
 ```